elixir-lang/elixir-lang.github.com/install.markdown

 {% include toc.html %}

 The quickest way to install Elixir is through a distribution or using one of the available installers.
-If not available, then we recommend the precompiled packages or compiling it.
+If such an option is not available, then we recommend using the precompiled packages or compiling the language yourself.
+All of these options are detailed next.

 Note that Elixir {{ stable.name }} requires Erlang {{ stable.minimum_otp }} or later.
 Many of the instructions below will automatically install Erlang for you.
-In case they do not, read the "Installing Erlang" section.
+If they do not, the "Installing Erlang" section has you covered.

+If you are not sure if you have Elixir installed or not, you can run `elixir --version` in your terminal.

 ## By Operating System

-Choose your operating system and tool.
+Install Elixir according to your operating system and tool of choice.

 ### macOS